 How to Get Started with PLA Ads

 If your business meets the basic qualifications for success with PLA ads, Google Ads – the dominant PLA ad space – is a good place to get started.
 Setting up PLA ads is somewhat different from other CPC ads, but takes place within the Ads framework and you can achieve it in a few steps:

 - Add Product Data – The product data page lists all attributes required for your product type, as well as suggested attributes.
-Failure to provide required attributes results in the failure of your product to appear in a user’s search.
 Failure to provide suggested attributes could result in your product appearing less frequently.
 Though Google provides its own, specific, guidelines within the Merchant Center, you must provide accurate data for the identical product you show in the PLA ad.
 Pricing, availability, and shipping information must be as fresh, accurate, and clear as possible.
 Owners upload product data via a feed, a file containing all the information regarding your products, or via a Google API where you can programmatically manage your data for all Google services.

 At Vizion Interactive, we have the expertise, experience, and enthusiasm to get results and keep clients happy!
 Learn more about how our status as a Google Partner, along with our PPC Management, Google Shopping Ads, Social Media Advertising, Amazon Advertising, and other Paid Media services can increase sales and boost your ROI.
 But don’t just take our word for it, check out what our clients have to say, along with our case studies.